 “As the hours passed and we saw the numbers keep climbing on Pats Give Day, all we could think was, ‘Wow.
 This is amazing,’” said Bill Stohlmann, vice president for the Office of Development at Cumberlands.
 “We did not anticipate this level of generosity and support.
 Our donors really united to help our students.
 It was an embodiment of our Cumberlands community – students, alumni, faculty and staff, and friends of the university – coming together as One Big Team.”

-Cumberlands hosted their first athletics giving event last year in conjunction with Giving Tuesday, the Tuesday after Thanksgiving.
-Donors gave more than 600 financial gifts to support student athletes last year.
+Cumberlands hosted its first athletics giving event last year in conjunction with Giving Tuesday, the Tuesday after Thanksgiving.
+Donors gave more than 600 financial gifts to support student-athletes last year.
 The event was moved to November 16 this year so Cumberlands’ athletic teams and coaches could participate more heavily before the hectic schedules of the holidays began.

 Stohlmann hopes that the momentum from Pats Give Day will carry over into Cumberlands Give Day in March.
 While Pats Give Day focused on raising funds for Cumberlands’ athletic programs, Cumberlands Give Day will focus on direct scholarship and academic support for university students.
 The event will last 24 hours and be hosted entirely online, enabling anyone with connections to the university to send their support to Cumberlands from anywhere.
 This will be the third annual Cumberlands Give Day.

 “It is important for young people around the nation to know it is possible for them to afford a worthwhile college degree,” said Stohlmann.
 “They don’t have to go into huge debt, and they will have priceless opportunities to grow and strengthen their skills to be prepared for the workforce.
 Generosity from the Cumberlands community helps make all of that possible for current and future students.”